 Herman Miller is responsible for making some of the most popular high-end ergonomic chairs on the market.
 What is the difference between the different chairs Herman Miller offers?
-That is a question that we hope to help answer by comparing the Aeron vs the Embody.
-These are two of Herman Miller’s leading models and they are currently ranked in the top four of our best office chairs for 2019.
+That is a question that we hope to help answer by comparing the Aeron vs. the Embody.
+These are two of Herman Miller’s leading models and they are currently ranked in the top of our best office chairs for 2021 list.
 They share some similarities, but also have some major differences.
 From their design to their functionality, we will go over what separates these chairs from one another.
 Our goal is to help you decide which office chair will be a better fit for your needs.

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?